Anduriz/Anduriz/README.md

 I'm a Backend Software Engineer based in Guatemala, specialized in designing and scaling RESTful APIs using **TypeScript, Node.js, and AWS Serverless architecture**.

 I have solid experience building complex financial integrations, connecting payment gateways, and securing high-transaction ecosystems under strict regulations like **PCI-DSS**.

+*While my core expertise is Backend architecture, I'm also enthusiastic about Frontend development and enjoy building user interfaces with **React**.*

 ### 🛠️ Core Tech Stack